c13n-io/c13n-go/README.md

 cp c13n.sample.yaml c13n.yaml
 vim c13n.yaml
 ```
-Note that the application requires the connectivity credentials for an underlying Lightning node that accepts spontaneous payments through keysend.
+Note that the application requires the connectivity credentials for a Lightning daemon (`lnd`) that accepts spontaneous payments through keysend.
 Provide those under the `lnd` section of the configuration file.

 ##### TLS Certificate